 Preventing Myrtle Beach Drunk Driving Accidents

-If you decide to go to one of the popular bars or pubs on Myrtle Beach known for great nightlife, such as the House of Blues or The Bowery, do not drink and drive.
-While it is easy to plan a night out in which you do not anticipate having too much to drink, it can be difficult to be certain if you can drive safely.
-As such, it is always better to avoid driving after you have had any alcoholic drinks and to plan on an alternate mode of transportation if you make any social plans that involve alcohol.
+If you decide to go to one of the popular bars or pubs in Myrtle Beach, do not drink and drive.
+After consuming alcohol, it can be difficult to be certain if you can drive safely.
+As such, it is always better to avoid driving after you have had any alcoholic drinks and to plan on an alternate mode of transportation.

 The CDC provides some important safety tips for individuals to prevent drunk driving accidents:

-- Offer alcohol-free beverages and water to friends and other guests at any event you host; and
+● Offer alcohol-free beverages and water to friends and other guests at any event you host.

-- When you do host a party or gathering that involves drinking alcohol, require your guests to plan for a designated driver beforehand, and do not let your guests leave if they have had too much to drink.
+● When you host a party or gathering that involves drinking alcohol, require your guests to plan for a designated driver beforehand.
+Do not let your guests leave if they have had too much to drink.